 Choosing the right corporate relocation company can be confusing.
 An important part of the process is assessing the qualifications and credentials of each firm’s relocation professionals and looking at what level of relocation certification they hold.

 While conducting due diligence, you will find that some relocation company employees have a series of letters following their names.
-These represent professional certifications they have earned from Worldwide ERC®, the recognized industry authority in managing and servicing a mobile workforce.
+These represent a professional relocation certification they have earned from Worldwide ERC®, the recognized industry authority in managing and servicing a global mobility workforce.

-If you are an HR or other professional not associated with Worldwide ERC®, these designations might be Greek to you.
-This primer will briefly describe the three major certifications awarded by Worldwide ERC®.
+If you are an HR or other professional not associated with Worldwide ERC, these designations might be Greek to you.
+This primer will briefly describe the two major certifications awarded by Worldwide ERC® and their variations.

-To earn the certification, candidates must have industry experience and sit for a challenging, three-hour exam.
-To retain the designation, CRPs must earn 30 recertification credit hours every three years to remain current on evolving industry trends.
-(An elite group of professionals has been awarded the SCRP or Senior Certified Relocation Professional designation.
-In addition to earning and maintaining the CRP designation, the SCRPs have contributed substantial time and expertise for the benefit of the employee mobility industry.)
+An elite group of professionals has been awarded the SCRP or Senior Certified Relocation Professional designation.
+In addition to earning and maintaining the CRP designation, the SCRPs have contributed substantial time and expertise for the benefit of the employee mobility industry.

 To acquire the GMS designation, candidates complete three training modules and then must pass a comprehensive exam on the fundamentals of global workforce mobility and intercultural management skills.
-Once the GMS designation is awarded, professionals are required to update and expand on their knowledge of trends, best practices and standards in the field of global mobility by completing 15 continuing education credits in international management/global workforce mobility every three years.
+To retain the GMS designation, professionals are required to complete 15 continuing education credits in international management/global workforce mobility every three years.

-TRC Global Mobility is proud of our continuing education and training and the relocation designations our professionals have earned.
+TRC Global Mobility is proud of our continuing education and training and the relocation designations our employee owners have earned.
 We work hard to stay in front of issues and trends in the mobility field, sharing this information with our clients to support their business goals.